Sacramento Bicycle Accident Lawyer

 - Other bike parts that fail or break

-There are a lot of factors that can contribute to bicycling accidents.
+Many factors can contribute to bicycling accidents.
 However, bike riders may prevent them by implementing the necessary precautions for safety.

-Riding a bike on the road has certain risks involved, but having the knowledge of some common causes of bike accidents can definitely aid in avoiding them from happening.
+Riding a bike on the road has certain risks involved, but knowing some common causes of bike accidents can definitely aid in avoiding them from happening.